Where is it originally from?

 What does it look like?

 Perennial, evergreen, climbing, almost hairless, non-woody vine with very long, round, tough, stems that root at nodes.
-Smooth edged leaves are arranged in opposite pairs on stems, and are divided along the midvein into usually 7 leaflets with the terminal leaflet (up to 7 x 2.5 cm) the largest.
-Clustered, tube-like white flowers that are pink when in bud and very fragrant are produced from January to December, but glossy black berries (5-8 mm diameter) are rarely formed.
+Smooth edged leaves are arranged in opposite pairs on stems, and are divided along the midvein into usually 7 leaflets with the terminal leaflet (<7 x 2.5 cm) the largest.
+Clustered, tube-like white flowers that are pink when in bud and very fragrant (Jan-Dec), are very rarely followed by glossy black berries (5-8 mm diameter).

 Are there any similar species?

 Jasminum azoricum, J. officinale, Pandorea pandorana, and Trachelospermum jasminoides are all similar.

 Grows rapidly over forest floor, and into the subcanopy and canopy, forms dense, long-lived masses, stems layer profusely and runners spread long distances over tough sites under buildings, rocks, and so on.
 Highly shade-tolerant, can flower under full canopy, and tolerates drought, damp, wind, salt, differing soil types, and damage.
 Extremely hard to kill.
 It is spread mainly by fragments dumped into the edges of natural areas.

 Birds readily spread seed where it is produced.
 Most spread is from fragments dumped in greenwaste, and common sources are gardens, roadsides, vacant land, cemeteries, and bush tracks.

 Smothers and kills all plants from ground level to medium to highly canopy, and prevents the establishment of native plant seedlings.
 Ingress into established forest is rapid via ground or canopy.